Synthetic Light-in-Flight: Synthetic Pulse Shaping

-One of the distinct advantages of our computational SLiF approach is the ability to manipulate pulse measurements \textit{after} they have been acquired.
-Besides the basic phase alignment of all synthetic fields which was discussed in the last section, this unique property can be further expanded to \textit{freely shape the synthetic pulse in time and space}.
-From an information-theoretical perspective, this temporal and spatial pulse shaping is equivalent of changing the information \textit{decoder} \cite{mait.2018, wagner.2003, hausler.2022}, and can be used to highlight or visualize different aspects or properties of the measured scene.
+One of the distinct advantages of our computational SLiF approach is the ability to manipulate pulses \textit{after} they have been acquired.
+Besides the basic phase alignment of all synthetic fields, discussed in sec.~\ref{sec:wavestopulses}, this unique property can be further expanded to \textit{freely shape the synthetic pulse in time and space}.
+From an information-theoretical perspective, temporal and spatial pulse shaping is equivalent to changing the information \textit{decoder} \cite{mait.2018, wagner.2003, hausler.2022}, and can be used to highlight or visualize different aspects or properties of the measured scene.